Insurancy

 As a practical matter, if you are in good health and you have been approved for a policy as a standard or preferred risk, you typically will not have any information reported to MIB.

-Insurist Life Insurance Assurance
+Insurancy Life Insurance Assurance

-At Insurist, we quote MIB member companies, so you can rest assured that you will be purchasing a life insurance policy from not only a reputable organization but also a company that is committed to your personal privacy.
+At Insurancy, we quote MIB member companies, so you can rest assured that you will be purchasing a life insurance policy from not only a reputable organization but also a company that is committed to your personal privacy.

 Determining how much and what kind of insurance to buy is one of the most important financial decisions you’ll ever make.
 It’s also one of the most complicated.
 A qualified independent life insurance agent will conduct a thorough analysis of your insurance needs and provide you with policy recommendations that are based not only on our public knowledge of company ratings but on our own personal dealings with the companies we recommend.